 Can you use rice water for hair growth?

-The water contains starches, which can also contribute to the appearance of fullness, Finney added.
+The water contains starches, which can also contribute to the appearance of fullness, Finney adds.
 They create a separation between the hair shafts and as a result, make your mane temporarily look thicker.

-Fermented rice water is acidic, so when you rinse your hair with it, it restores and balances the pH of your hair, added Julian Guerrero, hairstylist and educator at Butterfly Studio Salon in New York.
+Fermented rice water is acidic, so when you rinse your hair with it, it restores and balances the pH of your hair, adds hairstylist Julian Guerrero.
 "We’ve been seeing hair care brands bring the benefits of rice to hair products, from cleansers to styling creams."

 How to make rice water for hair

 All you need is a cup of rice — brown long grain or white — to get started.
-First, you want to rinse the rice to wash off any impurities, said Jennifer McCowan, a trichologist and the Canadian Director of Cosmetology for the World Trichology Society.
-Then, combine the rice with three cups of water and let it soak for 24-hours.
+First, you want to rinse the rice to wash off any impurities, says trichologist Jennifer McCowan.
+Then, combine the rice with three cups of water and let it soak for 24 hours.
 Strain the water into a jar or container and squeeze out the rice to get as much of the nutrient-packed water as possible, then store in the fridge.

-This gentle formula is made with rice water and Tsubaki, which is rich in aleic acid, proteins and glycerides and can leave your hair looking shiny.
-It's safe for all hair types and the unique, recyclable bottle uses 50 percent less plastic than traditional bottles.
+This gentle formula is made with rice water and Tsubaki, which is rich in oleic acid, proteins and glycerides and is said to leave your hair looking shiny.
+It's safe for all hair types, and the unique, recyclable bottle uses 50 percent less plastic than traditional bottles.

 Formulated with rice water ferment and moringa seed extract, this treatment mask promises to elongate curls and provide definition.
-It has notes of orange blossom and geranium, so it will leave your hair with a delicious scent.
+It has notes of orange blossom and geranium, so reviewers say it leaves your hair with a delicious scent.